DoctorLogicProduct/dltest/dental-data-solutions-email-blast.md

   component_css: hero-3
   bg_img: "/uploads/home-hero.jpg"
   tagline:
-  - headline: 'One Company.
-One Solution.
-Unlimited Results. '
+  - headline: The Solution Built to Power Your Practice Growth.
-  headline: The Solution Built to Power Your Practice Growth.
+  headline: The Modern Way to Grow Your Dental Practice
   text: 'DoctorLogic was built to help healthcare providers acquire more patients,
     optimize marketing costs, and become a leader in your market by helping you stand out online. '